 The story of 9313 includes world travels across Saudi Arabia, England and the USA.

 Dean Martin, a UK expat working in Saudi Arabia, located and purchased the car in Saudi Arabia in 1997.
 An article in the Jan 2000 edition of AutoItalia magazine describs Dean's experience finding the car "dumped in the back yard of an old Ferrari dealership".
 Continuing the account, "they dusted it off, started it up, found the sheik who owned it and (Dean) bought it."

 I have the original paperwork from 1997 including the bill of sale and translations stamped by the British Consulate General.
-Thanks to Dean Martin for saving this car from being permanently buried in the desert!
+Thanks to Dean Martin for saving this car from being permanently "buried" in the desert!

 Molds were made of the original steel front and rear GT5 body sections along with the doors, and one-piece front/rear composite body sections were cast and now provide much improved access to the chassis along with reduced weight.
 The main frame rails, center section, and some portions of the front/rear chassis were retained along with the stock steel roof and door/window surrounds.
-The doors were also reaplaced with lightweight composite pieces.
+The doors were replaced with lightweight composite pieces.
 Side impact protection was integrated into a full safety cage (actually built well beyond that of any original Group 5 Panteras).
-The chassis is now much stiffer with the tube frame chassis tied into the main roll cage.
+The chassis was now much stiffer with the tube frame chassis tied into the main roll cage.

 The front steering geometry was re-designed to reduce bump-steer and the font suspension was converted to be fully adjustable.
-The rear suspension was also re-designed utilizing long radius rods and lower reverse A-arms (similar to the GT40s).
+The rear suspension was also re-designed utilizing long radius rods and lower reverse A-arms (similar layout to the GT40s).

 9313 was now a full GT race car!